Isela Vega

 Isela Vega Durazo (5 November 1939 – 9 March 2021) was a Mexican actress, singer-songwriter, and filmmaker.

 Career

-In 1957, she was chosen as "Princess of the Carnival" in Hermosillo.
+In 1957, Vega was chosen as "Princess of the Carnival" in Hermosillo.
 Shortly afterwards, she began modeling.
-In 1960, she began her acting career, which continued until her death.
-Her most widely known role is that of Elita in Sam Peckinpah's Bring Me the Head of Alfredo Garcia.
+In 1960, Vega began her acting career, which continued until her death.
+In 1969 she released an album of her singing.
+Vega's most widely known role is that of Elita in Sam Peckinpah's Bring Me the Head of Alfredo Garcia (1974).
 She also wrote the song, "Bennie's Song", which appears in the film.
 She was subsequently photographed nude for the July 1974 issue of Playboy magazine.

-She won five Ariel Awards, including for La Viuda Negra (1977) Herod's Law (1999), and Bring Me the Head of Alfredo Garcia (2017).
+Vega won five Ariel Awards, including for La Viuda Negra (1977) Herod's Law (1999), and Bring Me the Head of Alfredo Garcia (2017).

 In the 1980s, Vega made her debut behind the camera by writing, producing and directing a number of films.
 She was called to sing the songs "Amanecí en tus brazos" and "El Siete Mares" in the 1986 film Gringo mojado.
-Overall, she participated in 150 movies.
+Overall, Vega participated in 150 movies.